 - Covered dependent children (Six months and older)

 Flu Vaccination Consent Form

-- If you are an employee required to get a flu vaccination, your two part form will be available at the state sponsored vaccination clinics.
+- If you are an employee required to get a flu vaccination, please take your cell phone to snap a picture of the consent form after vaccination.

 Exemption or Refusal to Mask Form